-The Damage Cleanup Engine uses damage cleanup templates and spyware/grayware patterns that contain information that DCE uses to restore damage caused by the latest known viruses, spyware/grayware, or other Internet threats.
-DCS regularly updates these templates and patterns.
-When you install DCS, you are installing the version of the Damage Cleanup Engine that was current as of the release of this product.
-This engine is updated frequently, therefore, Trend Micro recommends that you update your components immediately after you have installed and activated Damage Cleanup Services.
+Tip: When you install DCS, you are installing the versions of the Damage Cleanup Engine and the spyware scan engine that were current as of the release of this product.
+These engines are updated frequently, however, so Trend Micro recommends that you update your components immediately after installing and activating Damage Cleanup Services.